Career change ideas: 7 ways to find out what you really want to do

-Would you like some tips to help you get out of that place and to help you to generate a range of new career ideas to explore?
-Then read on.
+If you feel stuck in your career, here are some tips to help you get out of that place and to help you to generate a range of new career ideas to explore.

 Yes, you are allowed to take the brakes off here and create a big dream.
 Forget the constraints you put on yourself, wherever they come from.
 If your fairy godmother arrived to take you to the ball, what job or career would you ask her to line up for you as part of the deal?

-So take some time to think about your career change with these 7 tips in mind – and by time I mean days, weeks, maybe even months if necessary.
+So, take some time to think about your career change with these seven tips in mind – and by time I mean days, weeks, maybe even months if necessary.
 Changing career is a big step, so allow yourself the time and space to really think it through.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.